gopi-suvanam/di-libs/MISSION.md

-# Mission Statement: Empowering Next-Generation Technologies with JavaScript Libraries for Edge Computing
+# Empowering Next-Generation Technologies with JavaScript Libraries for Edge Computing
 ## Mission
 Our mission is to empower developers and communities to leverage the power of edge computing in emerging technologies such as artificial intelligence (AI), machine learning (ML), augmented reality (AR), virtual reality (VR), P2P computing, Blockchain, and Internet of Things (IoT) through state-of-the-art JavaScript libraries.
 We believe that centralized systems and power structures in the digital realm pose significant risks to individual autonomy, diversity, and innovation.
 We advocate for a paradigm shift towards decentralized, distributed, and community-driven technologies.
 We are committed to providing open-source, user-friendly, and scalable solutions that democratize access to advanced computing capabilities and enable developers to build innovative applications at the edge.